Let’s face it. Shopping for an engagement ring is just always some degree of…

 Terrifying.
 At worst.

-Shopping for an engagement ring can be stressful, whether you’re shopping for an engagement ring online or in a store.
-After all, a diamond ring is a big investment and you want to make sure you choose the perfect one!
-But between picking the diamond and setting, it’s easy to get lost.
+This holds true regardless of the location or situation.
+Whether you’re shopping for an engagement ring online.
+Or browsing around in-store.
+After all, a diamond ring is a big investment—and you want to make sure you choose the perfect one!
+But between selecting the diamond and setting the setting, it’s easy to get…lost.
+Very easy.

-The next thing that goes into pricing a diamond is quality… but how, exactly, does one determine the quality of a diamond?
-When you look at a diamond certificate, you will notice four defining factors: Color, Clarity, Cut, and Carat.
-These, my friend, are known as the 4Cs of diamonds.
+The next thing that goes into pricing a diamond is…quality.
+But how, exactly, does one determine the quality of a diamond?
+When you look at an official diamond certificate, you’ll soon notice four distinct, defining factors:

 A Diamond’s 4Cs, Explained